Continental Airbags Lawsuit

 These numbers are likely to rise in the coming months, as more people come forward and the number of recalled vehicles (presumably) grows.

 Which Car Models Are Affected?

-Honda, Fiat Chrysler Automotive, and Mercedes-Benz all utilized the defective Continental airbags.
-Mazda and Volvo may also be affected, but have yet to announce recalls.
+Honda, Fiat Chrysler Automotive, and Mercedes-Benz, and Mazda all utilized the defective Continental airbags.
+Volvo may also be affected, but have yet to announce a recall.
 (They say a potential recall is “pending investigation.”)
 Contrary to an early report, Kia vehicles are not affected.